-King County values its entire rural area, including the Natural Resources Lands and recognizes the traditional economic activities that support rural communities and a rural lifestyle.
-A healthy and sustainable rural economy is necessary to ensure rural residents can continue to both live and work throughout the entire rural area.
-The farm, livestock, and forestry operations, the many entrepreneurial home-based businesses, the Rural Towns, Rural Neighborhood Commercial Centers, and the rural cities all provide rural residents with goods, services, and employment.
+King County values its entire ((rural area, including)) Rural Area and the Natural Resources Lands and recognizes the traditional economic activities that support rural communities and a rural lifestyle.
+A healthy and sustainable rural economy is necessary to ensure rural residents can continue to both live and work throughout the ((entire rural area)) Rural Area and Natural Resource Lands.
+The farm, livestock, and forestry operations, the many entrepreneurial home-based businesses, the Rural Towns, Rural Neighborhood Commercial Centers, and the ((rural cities)) Cities in the Rural Area all provide rural residents with goods, services, and employment.

 Within unincorporated rural King County, economic activities include farming, livestock raising, equestrian uses, forestry, resource value-added businesses, and home-based businesses.
 The Rural Neighborhood Commercial Centers are designed to provide a limited array of goods and services to local rural residents on a small scale.
 The Rural Towns provide a wider range of goods, services, and jobs for rural residents, including retail, restaurants, and services.
-The designated Resource Lands support the long-term commercial aspects of agriculture and forestry and potential resource valued-added products.
+The designated Natural Resource Lands support the long-term commercial aspects of agriculture and forestry and potential resource valued-added products.